 Apple Pie w/ Vanilla Ice Cream

 Most of this menu was prepped in advance and skirt steak takes just minutes to cook, which means we enjoyed lots of time with our guests instead of fussing over the food.
-I broke my ‘don’t do new’ motto (it’s risky making untested recipes for a crowd), but everything turned out fabulous and now I can share them with you.
-The Mango Salsa and Southwest Cauliflower Salad recipes will be along shortly, today it’s all about the meat—skirt steak tacos for a crowd.
+I broke my ‘don’t do new’ motto (it’s risky making untested recipes for a crowd), but everything turned out fabulous and now I can share them with you—skirt steak tacos for a crowd.